 - “Negative Affectivity, Political Contention, and Turnout: A Genopolitics Field Experiment,” with Christopher Dawes, Peter J. Loewen and Costas Panagopoulos.
 Political Psychology 38(6): 1065-1082 (December 2017)

 - "Social Endorsement Cues and Political Participation in an Experiment Involving 61 Million Facebook Users,” with Robert Bond, Christopher J. Fariss, James H. Fowler, Jason J. Jones.
 Forthcoming at Political Communication

-- “Day-to-Day Political Engagement Partially Mediates the Effect of Competition on Voting” with Robert Bond, Lorenzo Coviello, Christopher J. Fariss, James H. Fowler, Jason J. Jones.
+- “From Posting to Voting: The Effects of Political Competition on Online Political Engagement,” with Robert Bond, Lorenzo Coviello, Christopher J. Fariss, James H. Fowler, Jason J. Jones.
 Political Science Research and Methods 4(2): 361-378 (May 2016)

 - “Genes, Psychological Traits, and Civic Engagement, ” with Christopher Dawes, Peter Loewen, Matt McGue, and William G. Iacono.
 Philosophical Transactions B (December 2015)

 - "A Natural Experiment in Proposal Power and Electoral Success," with Peter John Loewen, Royce Koop, Jaime Settle, and James H. Fowler, American Journal of Political Science 58(1): 189-196 (January 2014)

 - "Yahtzee: An Anonymized Group Level Matching Procedure," with Jason Jones, Robert Bond, Christopher J. Fariss, Cameron Marlow, Adam Kramer, and James Fowler, PLoS ONE 8(2): e55760 (February 2013)